art4711/unpredictable/README.md

 ## API ##

 Currently the only API provided is a math/rand.Source which we can get by calling `unpredictable.NewMathRandSource()`.
 It provides the interface that math/rand expects, but the Seed() function causes a panic, since we want to provide unpredictable numbers, not random.
+I want to do some thinking and preferably have some heavy user before I start inventing an API.
+Maybe plugging it into math/rand is all the API we need.

 ## Correctness ##